sohamkool/make-samd21-vscode/README.md

-# Portable Embedded Build System for Seeed XIAO M0 (SAMD21)
+# Portable Embedded Build System for Seeed XIAO M0+ (SAMD21)

 ## Project Goal

-This repository provides a highly customized and **IDE-agnostic build system** using a **GNU Makefile** to compile C/C++ projects for the **Seeed XIAO M0** (Microchip SAMD21) microcontroller.
+This repository provides a prototype of a customized and **build system** using a **GNU Makefile** to compile C/C++ projects for the **Seeed XIAO** (Microchip SAMD21) mcu hardware.

-This approach bypasses the Arduino IDE to achieve complete control over the toolchain, essential for **Real-Time Operating System (RTOS)** integration, advanced debugging, and establishing a professional, repeatable application build process.
+This approach bypasses the Arduino IDE to achieve complete control over the toolchain, essential for **rtw** integration, advanced port monitoring, and establishing a professional, repeatable application build process.
+This makefile sets the template to integrate tools for code generation software.

-## Key Technical Details and Sources
+## Few Technical Details of Intended Platform

 | Component | Specification/Source | Notes |
 | :--- | :--- | :--- |